campaignmonitor/createsend-ruby/README.md

 ```

 ### Handling errors
-If the Campaign Monitor API returns an error, an exception will be thrown.
-For example, if you attempt to create a campaign and enter empty values for subject etc:
+If the Campaign Monitor API returns an error, an exception will be raised.
+For example, if you attempt to create a campaign and enter empty values for subject and other required fields:

 ```ruby
 require 'createsend'